Pierre-Paul River: Arm of Pierre-Paul River

 The creek "Piché" drains much of the farmland in row St-Thomas of Sainte-Thècle cutting perpendicularly twenty lots on about 5 km (from North to South) up to Rompré road designated route 352 (linking Saint-Adelphe and Sainte-Thècle).
 The crossing of creek Piché and route 352 marks the boundary between the two municipalities.
 On its path in row St-Thomas, creek Piché has collected the waters of two small tributaries (one is creek Francoeur) that drain two areas of southeastern row Saint-Georges.
 After the foundation of Sainte-Thècle (in 1873), the settlers built a forestry road in this area in order to connect Sainte-Thècle to Batiscan river.
-This forestry road was necessary for logging industry, to more easily reach Saint-Stanislas and allow the priest of Sainte-Thècle to make the trip for serving families of the futur Saint-Adelphe parish.
+This forestry road was necessary for logging industry, to more easily reach Saint-Stanislas and allow the priest of Sainte-Thècle to make the trip for serving families of the future Saint-Adelphe parish.
 This road was hardly suitable in summer for wagon until the 19th century.
 The overflow of the creek Piché blocked temporarily the road every spring, preventing them from circulating.

 From the Rompré road (road 352), this small stream is called "Arm of Pierre-Paul River" (bras de la rivière Pierre-Paul).
 This river flows south crossing on 3 km (almost in a straight line) 11 farm lots in row St-Émile in Saint-Adelphe up to the bridge of St-Emile road.
 From this bridge, this small river flows in a more sinuous path on 2.3 km by water (or 1.7 km in a straight line) in the Southwest Batiscan River row and empties into the Pierre-Paul River.
 There is about 0.6 km by water from the mouth of the "Arm of Pierre-Paul River" and the mouth of "Pierre-Paul River", which flows into the Batiscan River (West bank) at the level of the village of Saint-Adelphe.